Data Structures for Halfplane Proximity Queries and Incremental Voronoi Diagrams: Open Problems and Conjectures

 We have no reason to believe that our $O(\log n)$ amortized bound is tight.
 Reducing the bound to $O(1)$ amortized would shave off a $O(\log n)$ factor from our space and preprocessing time.
 More importantly, it would increase our understanding of dynamic Voronoi diagrams, reducing the $O(\log n)$ amortized update time in Corollary~\ref{Voronoi corollary} to $O(1)$ amortized.
 The potential function we use is inherently logarithmic; a completely new idea is needed here for further progress.

 On the issue of improving our understanding of dynamic Voronoi diagrams, we pose the following problem:

-\begin{opp} Is there a data structure for maintaining a Voronoi diagram of a set of points in convex position that allows point to be inserted in $\log^{O(1)} n$ time while supporting $O(\log n)$ point location queries? \xxx{already solved!} \end{opp}
+\begin{opp} Is there a data structure for maintaining a Voronoi diagram of a set of points in convex position that allows a point to be inserted in $\log^{O(1)} n$ time while supporting $O(\log n)$-time point location queries? \end{opp}

 Here we relax the condition that the points be inserted in counterclockwise order, but maintain the restriction that they be in convex position.
 Although our potential function does not give the result, it is possible that a slight variation of it does.